Welsh Onion Allium fistulosum

 How to grow Welsh onions

-Welsh onion is a variety of spring onion
+Welsh onion is a variety of onion

 See who's planted Welsh onions